Mark Jones (American football): Professional career

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

-Jones was drafted by the Tampa Bay Buccaneers with the 206th pick of the 2004 NFL Draft.
+Jones was drafted by the Tampa Bay Buccaneers with the 206th pick of the 2004 NFL draft.
 However, he was waived on September 5, 2004.

 New York Giants

 Jones was then picked up by the New York Giants the next day.
 Jones was the primary punt returner for the Giants, starting in 14 games at the spot.
 He also lined up at wide receiver and defensive back occasionally throughout the season.
 Jones finished the season with 227 yards on 34 returns (6.7 average) and his longest return was for 29 yards.
 He also returned two kickoffs for 37 yards, with a long of 20 yards.
 Jones, however did not make an impact with the Giants, and after missing the last two games with an injury, was released.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

-The Giants released Mark Jones on September 3, 2005, and he was picked up by the Bucs on September 7.
-He started in all sixteen regular season games and the Buccaneers' only playoff game against the Washington Redskins.
+The Giants released Mark Jones on September 3, 2005, and he was picked up by the Buccaneers on September 7.
+He played in all sixteen regular season games and the Buccaneers' only playoff game against the Washington Redskins.
 Because of the Buccaneers' #1 defense, the opposing team was forced to punt to Jones, which is why he led the team with an NFL-best 51 punt returns for 492 yards.
 In a game against the Atlanta Falcons, Jones returned a punt in overtime 28 yards to set up a game-winning Matt Bryant field goal.
-Jones returned four punts for 37 yards in the NFC Wild Card game.
+Jones returned four punts for 37 yards in the NFC Wild Card Round.
 Following a season-ending knee injury suffered on October 21, 2007, Jones was placed on IR October 24.